Southwold: Novels

 Julie Myerson set her 2003 murder novel Something Might Happen in an unnamed Southwold – "a sleepy, slightly self-satisfied seaside town".
 She said that setting a murder in the car park made her feel as if she were "soiling something really good".
 She holidayed in the town as a child and remarked in an interview that everything else in her life had changed, but her mother and Southwold had stayed the same.
 She still owns a second home there.

 Other books set in Southwold include Esther Freud's novel Sea House (2004), with Southwold as Steerborough.
-Southwold native Neil Bell in Bredon and Sons (1933) about boat-building people).
+Southwold native Neil Bell in Bredon and Sons (1933) about boatbuilding people).
 Forgive us our Trespasses (1947), based on a true story of twin boys lost at sea, renames the town Senwich.
 The Bookshop by Penelope Fitzgerald (1978) drew on her experiences working in a Southwold bookshop in the 1950s.

 An earlier book thought to be set in Southwold is Beside the Guns (1902) by the Christian author Mary Elizabeth Shipley.
 The German writer W. G. Sebald describes Southwold in The Rings of Saturn, an account of a walk through East Anglia.
 Two recent additions are A Southwold Mystery (2015) and Shot in Southwold (2017) by the Herefordshire author Suzette A. Hill, both murder mysteries set in the 1950s.